If you or someone you know has a mental illness or needs assistance, there are ways to get help.

 Department of Veterans Affairs

-This website provides information about how Afghanistan Veterans and their families who are struggling and/or need assistance can get help through Department of Veterans Affairs.
+This website provides information about how Afghanistan Veterans and their families can receive help from U.S. Department of Veterans Affairs.

 American Red Cross of Missouri